 - RSA staff performed field analysis for cyanobacteria toxins, which were negative.

-- During a meeting between ODW, RSA, and Orange County staff following the inspection it was determined that ODW staff would support the lifting of the Do Not Drink Water Advisory while continuing activities to try and locate the source and identity of the odor.
-The Do Not Drink Water Advisory was lifted at 11:15 a.m.
+- During a meeting between ODW, RSA, and Orange County staff following the inspection it was determined that ODW staff would support the lifting of the Do Not Drink Water Advisory while continuing activities to locate the source and identity of the odor.
+RSA lifted the Do Not Drink Water Advisory at 11:15 a.m.

 - ODW personnel collected additional samples at non-residential locations that might not have had much water use since near the beginning of the event.
-The idea is to capture samples of water where the odor is still prevalent, to hopefully aid in future identification of the contaminant.
+The purpose of this effort was to capture samples of water where the odor is still prevalent, to aid in future identification of the contaminant.

-- ODW personnel collected samples to be shipped to a researcher in Texas for a more targeted screen of taste and odor compounds which can be detected at much lower detection levels.
+- ODW personnel collected samples to be shipped to a researcher in Texas for a more targeted screening of taste and odor compounds that can be detected at much lower detection levels.

 Wednesday, August 28

-- ODW personnel shipped samples they collected for carbamates, herbicides, semi-volatiles, and volatiles collected from the wet wells and the distribution system entry point to DCLS for analysis.
+- ODW personnel shipped samples for analysis of carbamates, herbicides, VOCs and SVOCs collected from the raw water wet wells and the distribution system entry point to DCLS for analysis.

-- Spotsylvania County received analysis reports from intake sampling conducted on August 26.
-All sample results were below detection limit and based on those results Spotsylvania County returned to drawing water from the Rappahannock River intake.
+- Spotsylvania County received analysis reports from their intake sampling conducted on August 26.
+All sample results were below the detection limit.
+Based on those results, Spotsylvania County resumed drawing water from their Rappahannock River intake.

-- Analysis reports for the DCLS high resolution mass spectroscopy lab were received and posted on the incident website.
+- Analysis reports for the DCLS High Resolution Mass Spectroscopy lab were received and posted on the incident webpage.

 - VDH, DEQ, and VDEM personnel held a coordination meeting at 3 p.m. to set a direction for continued investigation of the source of the odor.
 An investigatory approach was established and VDH ODW was established as the lead on the continued investigation.